rw3iss/nestjs-gen/readme.md

 The generated class files will automatically reference each other through imports and injections.

+You can customize the templates to your liking with some utility commands (see "Customizing The Templates" section below).

 See the `./example_generated` folder to see an example of the generated code using all features + CRUD.

 (**Tip:** use `--casing pascal` to generate pascal-cased filenames, ie. "ExampleModule.ts")